 This is a website targeted at young people so that they can get informed about the medications that they may be being prescribed.
 It is funded by the charity Young Minds and is also very good.

 What would I do without the brilliant Book People?
-The majority of presents that we give to other children for their birthdays come from here (Sssshh – they are so cheap – don’t tell).
+The majority of presents that I give to other children for their birthdays come from here (Sssshh – they are so cheap – don’t tell).
 Books make great presents, and the Book People even do cheap but beautiful birthday cards.
 I hate cheap plastic tat, and so we always give a book as the party-bag present at parties too.
 At a pound-or-so a book (including greats such as Roald Dahl and Diary of a Wimpy Kid), it beats plastic tat and a glow-stick any day.
 The full Roald Dahl collection (15 books, potentially a year’s worth of reading) can be purchased for the price of two cinema tickets.
-Great adult and cookery books too!
+Great resources for helping children read and great adult and cookery books too!